 Diseases & Treatments:

-HPBAA advises that the use of any of the following antibiotics, wormers, or treatments may result in reduced fertility & egg production.
+Use of the following treatments may result in reduced fertility & egg production.
 It is recommended that eggs laid by hens under any of the following treatments be discarded.
 Do not cook them and feed them back to the birds.
 Do not stop treatment when symptoms subside.
 Finish the full treatment program.
 All water soluables are to be done daily unless otherwise specified and other water sources should be eliminated to allow proper doses to your birds.

 Chronic Respiratory Disease (CRD) Antibiotics: